SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-members/edit.md

 ---
-uid: help-en-editing-project-members
+uid: help-en-project-member-edit
 title: Editing project members
-description: Editing project members
+description: How to edit or delete a project member in SuperOffice.
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: project, member
-so.topic: help
+so.topic: howto
 language: en
 ---